 Social anxiety sufferers have negative thoughts and beliefs that contribute to their anxiety.
-If you have social anxiety disorder, or social phobia, you may find yourself overwhelmed by thoughts like:
+These can include thoughts such as:

-Challenging these negative thoughts, either through therapy or on your own, is one effective way to reduce the symptoms of social anxiety disorder.
+Challenging these negative thoughts is an effective way to reduce the symptoms of social anxiety

 The first step is to identify the automatic negative thoughts that underlie your fear of social situations.
 For example, if you're worried about an upcoming work presentation, the underlying negative thought might be: “I’m going to blow it.
 Everyone will think I’m completely incompetent.”

 The next step is to analyze and challenge them.
 It helps to ask yourself questions about the negative thoughts: “Do I know for sure that I’m going to blow the presentation?” or “Even if I’m nervous, will people necessarily think I’m incompetent?”
 Through this logical evaluation of your negative thoughts, you can gradually replace them with more realistic and positive ways of looking at social situations that trigger your anxiety.